VerifiableRobotics/slugs/README.md

 You can find an author-archived version of the paper [here](http://motesy.cs.uni-bremen.de/pdfs/cav2016.pdf).
 The paper has an appendix that contains an introduction to using slugs and its input language.

-The slugs distribution comes with the CUDD library for manipulating binary decision diagrams, written by Fabio Somenzi.
-Please see the README and LICENSE files in the lib/cudd-3.0.0 folder for details.
+The slugs distribution comes with the CUDD library for manipulating binary decision diagrams (BDDs), written by Fabio Somenzi.
+Please see the README and LICENSE files in the `lib/cudd-3.0.0` folder for details.
+The _dddmp_ library for loading and saving BDDs that comes with CUDD has other licensing terms than CUDD that permit only academic and educational use.
+Please consult the source files in the `lib/cudd-3.0.0/dddmp` folder for details.

 Installation